smastrom/vue-use-fixed-header/README.md

 -  **Lightweight** - Just over 1kb without any dependency
 -  **Enjoyable** - When scrolling down, the header is hidden, when scrolling up, the header is shown.
 -  **Powerful** - Uses acceleration delta for both hiding and showing instead of fixed thresholds
--  **User-centric** - Behaves as your users expect on page load, scroll restoration, hovering, dropdown navigation, on top reached.
+-  **User-centric** - Behaves as your users expect on page load, scroll restoration, hovering, dropdown navigation, top reached and reduced motion.
 -  **Smart** - Functionalities are automatically enabled/disabled if your header turns from fixed/sticky to something else or it is hidden at different viewports
 -  **Flexible** - Works with any scrolling container and with your own transition styles